 Fall is definitely my favorite season and one that I look forward to decorating for all year.
 I love the cozy vibes, the sweater weather (when it comes!), changing leaves, baking pumpkin bread, and of course, burning my favorite fall candle.
 Oh, and Pumpkin Spice Lattes – love those too! 😉

 So the mantel I’m sharing today is a combination of both traditional colors and not.
-Some turning leaves in deeper shades are mixed with white and muted pumpkins to create a soft yet rich version of the season…
+Some turning leaves in deeper shades are mixed with white and muted pumpkins to create a soft yet still rich version of the season…

-Lots of white pumpkins (large and small) mixed with my favorite Jarrahdale with their beautiful soft blue/green color.
+Lots of white pumpkins (large and small) mixed with my favorite heirloom Jarrahdale with their beautiful soft blue/green color.
 I’m totally smitten with the color of these!

 I was able to find some baby boos at Trader Joe’s (yay!) and the larger white and green ones I got at a local farm.
-I’ve found if I want pumpkins earlier, farms are often better sources than the markets.
+I’ve found if I want pumpkins earlier, farms are often better sources than the supermarket.

 But if you can’t find baby boos yet I’ve found some faux ones that look so real!
 I’ve bought a few and they are great for filling in mantels or tables and for combining with real when you need more.